17 dead in 'horrific' Florida school shooting, suspect had 'countless magazines'

--- At least 14 victims were taken to hospitals from the incident at Stoneman Douglas High School in Parkland, the Broward Sheriff's Office said, though their conditions were not immediately clear.
-Victims include students and adults, the sheriff said.
+-- At least 14 victims were being treated by Broward Health Hospitals from the incident at Stoneman Douglas High School in Parkland; five are in life-threatening condition.
+Victims include students and adults, the Broward Sheriff's Office said.

 -- Cruz had "countless magazines" and was believed to have an AR-15 rifle, the sheriff said.